Enhancer (genetics)

 In genetics, an enhancer is a short (50–1500 bp) region of DNA that can be bound by proteins (activators) to increase the likelihood that transcription of a particular gene will occur.
 These proteins are usually referred to as transcription factors.
 Enhancers are cis-acting.
 They can be located up to 1 Mbp (1,000,000 bp) away from the gene, upstream or downstream from the start site.
 There are hundreds of thousands of enhancers in the human genome.
 They are found in both prokaryotes and eukaryotes.
+Active enhancers typically get transcribed as enhancer or regulatory non-coding RNA, whose expression levels correlate with mRNA levels of target genes.

 The first discovery of a eukaryotic enhancer was in the immunoglobulin heavy chain gene in 1983.
 This enhancer, located in the large intron, provided an explanation for the transcriptional activation of rearranged Vh gene promoters while unrearranged Vh promoters remained inactive.
+Lately, enhancers have been shown to be involved in certain medical conditions, for example, myelosuppression.
+Since 2022, scientists have used artificial intelligence to design synthetic enhancers and applied them in animal systems, first in a cell line, and one year later also in vivo.